 As we saw, there are even clear differences in vocabulary and speaking styles just from the north to the south of France.

-One of the most common mistakes we see is when creators fail to fully localize content for the target audience.
+One of the most common mistakes we see is when businesses, marketers, and other creators fail to fully localize video content for the target audience.

-The distinction between Canadian French and Metropolitan French might not be obvious to an English speaker, but it will be very clear to native French speakers.
+The distinction between Canadian French, French in the Congo, and Metropolitan French might not be obvious to an English speaker, but it will be very clear to native French speakers.

 Thinking of localizing your content to one of the many French dialects?
-Feel free to contact us for help and tips!
+Look through the top, vetted voiceover talent on the Voice Crafters platform.
+Or feel free to contact us for help and tips!

 0 Comments